Dr Edward Ball on The Hair Loss Clinic TV series

 The crucial thing is that each patient is an individual person, and their hair treatment has to be something that works for them and will keep working for them as they age and for the rest of their life.

 Were you happy with the way the show turned out?

 Yes, I’m quite happy with the final broadcast.
 I was initially anxious because I had absolutely no editorial control.
 But on those key messages – that support and treatment is available for people, and that successful treatment is not about miracles but about a realistic result that works for each individual for their whole life – yes, I think those points do come across well on The Hair Loss Clinic.

 Are the episodes on the show an accurate representation of the day to day life in the Maitland Clinic?

 Yes, very much so.
 The patients, the consultations, the hairline designs and the surgery are all real and are reflective of my day-to-day work.
-The same goes for Eva Proudman’s trichology patients.
-In the show her patients are mostly women and mine mostly men, but we do both work with male and female patients.
+In the show my patients are mostly men, but I do work with male and female patients.

 Of course, I see a lot of patients who simply did not and would not wish to be filmed.
 Part of my work involves repairing poorly executed hair transplants carried out elsewhere, and it follows that those who are most devastated by bad transplants are the least likely to want to be filmed, so I do work with some more extreme cases than are shown on the series.

 Are there any things people should know about hair treatment or surgery that they might not have picked up from the show?

 Naturally the show is edited to make it watchable, so although it is a very good reflection of reality there are a few things that viewers might not fully appreciate.

 One is that all our patients undergo a really thorough medical assessment before they are deemed suitable for a transplant.
 We use a very sophisticated piece of specialist camera equipment to analyse each person’s scalp and we give them a scientific, quantitative assessment before advising on whether to go for a surgical procedure.